update page now

 What are the disadvantages of captchas?

-The use of captchas to protect web services is not without controversy.
-For example, the integrated picture puzzles massively restrict the accessibility of the underlying web application.
-Particularly for visually impaired people, such captcha tasks cause great difficulties when logging in.
-Acoustic captchas promise a remedy, but they are criticized for their high degree of difficulty and cause particularly great problems for the hearing-impaired.
+The use of traditional captchas to protect web services is not without controversy.
+Above all, integrated image and word puzzles severely restrict the accessibility of the underlying web application.
+Such captcha tasks cause major difficulties for visually impaired people during login.
+Acoustic captchas are intended to provide a remedy, but they are criticized for their high level of difficulty and are also problematic for hearing‑impaired users.

 Person working on a laptop with code on the screen